MicrosoftDocs/windows-iotcore-docs/windows-iotcore/Glossary.md

 **Microsoft Windows Kernel Mode Driver Framework (KMDF)** Microsoft development framework which allows driver developers to expose driver functionality in kernel mode, giving the driver access to system memory and hardware.

+**Prototype**
+Developing a more raw version of a final version of a device that you're hoping to create.
+Prototyping is highly recommended, if not an obligatory step in the manufacturing process.
+This stage should be used for testing any and all features you're hoping to use for the final version of your device.

 **Serial Peripheral Interface Bus (SPI)**
 The SPI bus is a synchronous serial communication interface specification used for short distance communication, primarily in embedded systems.
 You can use the Windows.Devices.Spi namespace in your app to communicate with a device over SPI.